Famiclone: Poland

 In Poland, Pegasus was marketed by BobMark International., company established in 1991.
 In its lifespan, BobMark sold three models: MT-777DX, Super Pegasus and IQ-502.

 In 1994, changes in Polish copyright law resulted that BobMark get rid of bootleg games and bought license to software published by Codemasters, Sachen and Western Technologies and distribute them in Asian cartridges.
 In late 1994, Nintendo entered Polish market so BobMark began to sell official Sega products.
-From that time Pegasus brand began to slowly lose its importance due to more cheaper clones and new generation consoles with last models sold until late 1990s.
+From that time Pegasus brand began to slowly lose its importance due to more cheaper clones and new generation consoles with last models sold until the late 1990s.
 The Pegasus reportedly sold more than 1 million units.

-Other popular famiclones in Poland are for example BS-500AS, also known as Terminator, Gold Leopard King (GLK), Polystation, Fenix or Family Game.
+Other popular famiclones in Poland are for example BS-500AS, also known as Terminator, Gold Leopard King (GLK), PolyStation, Fenix or Family Game.

 Nintendo took legal actions against small sellers of famiclones and cartridges producers, but they never sued Pegasus distributors.
 Special 301 Watch List from 1994 classified market shares of counterfeit 8-bit systems as "Very severe" (50%-100%).